 Students applying for federal aid using FAFSA on the Web will receive a Student Aid Report (SAR) Information Acknowledgment within 10 to 14 days of submitting the application.
 Students applying using the paper version of the FAFSA will receive a SAR within 3 – 5 weeks of mailing the application.
 The GMC Financial Aid Office will receive the information electronically.
 Eligibility for Title IV aid is based on the information on the SAR, so the student should review it carefully.
 If any information is incorrect, the student should follow the instructions included with the form to make necessary corrections.

 Early Free Application for Federal Student Aid (FAFSA)

 Due to changes in September 2015, you can now file your FAFSA for the next academic school year, starting three months earlier than in past years.
-Starting on October 1st, 2016 the FAFSA can be filed early, using the financial information from two years prior.
+Starting on October 1st the FAFSA can be filed early (for the following academic year), using the financial information from two years prior.
 Review the Early FAFSA Filing video for a better understanding of these changes and how they might affect you.

 7 EASY STEPS TO FAFSA

 Utilize the following link to the Student's Guide to the Free Application For Federal Student Aid

 Verification is a process used to check the accuracy of the information that a student and/or parent gives when applying for financial aid.
 The GMC Financial Aid Office will notify the student if selected for verification by the federal processor and will request certain documentation in order to complete the verification process.
 Until the verification process is complete, no Federal Funds may be released to the student.
 D. Once the file is complete, the student will be notified of eligibility and the amount of aid available through an award letter.
 If aid has been denied the student will also be advised by mail.

 - Submit an Application for Admission to Georgia Military College.